raikilon/aws-saa-c03-notes/aws.md

 ## Access Points

 Access Points simplify access management for S3 buckets and objects.
 Instead of having a single bucket policy, you can create multiple access points, each with its own access point policy and network access controls.

-You can have multiple access point policies for different access types instead of a single, larger policy.
+Each S3 Access Point has its own unique DNS address, allowing network-level access control (e.g., IP filtering, VPC restrictions) to block unauthorized requests before authentication.

 ---